jhskone/python-programming-primer/README.md

 a lightweight remote cloud resource that will spin up a jupyter notebook server for you to interactively work with the notebooks and other content of this repo.
-Please have patience as the process of cloning the repo, creating a docker image, installing all python requirements and launching the jupyter lab takes a little more than a minute to complete.
+Please have patience as the process of cloning the repo, creating a docker image, installing all python requirements, and launching jupyter lab, can take a minute or more to complete.

 ## Using Python on Your Personal Computer